-Currently, Dr. Rakic is a member of the American Psychological Association, California Psychological Association, CPA Neuropsychology Division, Northern California Neuropsychology Forum, Redwood Psychological Association, and the Society for Clinical Neuropsychology.
+Currently, Dr. Rakic is a member of the National Academy of Neuropsychology, American Psychological Association, California Psychological Association, CPA Neuropsychology Division, Northern California Neuropsychology Forum, Redwood Psychological Association, and the Society for Clinical Neuropsychology.
 In addition to her training and experience in Neuropsychological Assessment with patients from a wide age range and diagnostic criteria, her professional background also includes extensive clinical interventions for psychiatric conditions such as depression and anxiety disorders in both the adult and pediatric population.

 Dr. Rakic’s positions at various local hospitals (Mount Zion Hospital in San Francisco, Kaiser Permanente Medical Center in Hayward and Santa Rosa) have played an important role in expanding her knowledge of medical factors and conditions affecting brain functioning and her commitment to an interdisciplinary approach and close collaboration with other health care providers.